8th Grade Accelerated/On-Level Language Arts

-I am usually on campus from 6:30-4:15; since the phone system goes directly to voice mail during school hours, the best way to reach me is via email.
+I am usually on campus from around 6:15-4:15; since the phone system goes directly to voice mail during school hours, the best way to reach me is via email.
 I check email several times per day, and I try to respond to emails at the earliest possible opportunity.

 8th Accelerated Language Arts will utilize rigorous, high-level thinking strategies that are intended to prepare students for high school honors English classes; this class will, in fact, incorporate part of the 9th grade curriculum.
-Students will be required to justify responses using text evidence, make inferences, make text-to-world connections, compare and contrast, close read for deeper understanding, and provide explanations to support literary insights.
+Students will be required to justify responses using text evidence, make inferences, rationalize text-to-world connections, identify bias and argumentative/persuasive techniques, close read for deeper understanding, write for a variety of purposes, and provide explanations to support literary insights.
+Novels will include Lord of the Flies and The Odyssey.

 Classroom Guidelines and Student Conduct